WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 On Removal | Triggers when the current attribute is removed through remove applying. | ⛔ On End | Triggers when the game ends. | ⛔
-On Emitted<br>On {String} Emitted | Triggers when an emitting action was used to emit a specific value. | ⛔
+On Emitted<br>On {String} Emitted | Triggers when an emitting action was used to emit a specific value. | ⛔ On End Emitted<br>On {String} End Emitted | Triggers when an end phase emitting action was used to emit a specific value. | ⛔

 ## Trigger Parameters